iifl-logo

 AUTHORISED SHARE CAPITAL

 The Authorised Share Capital of the Company is Rs.
-500 crores comprising of
+500 crores comprising of 40,00,00,000 equity Shares of Rs.
+10/- each amounting to Rs.
+400 crores and 1,00,00,000 preference Shares of Rs.
+100/- each amounting to Rs.
+100 crores.

 PAID-UP SHARE CAPITAL

-The paid-up equity share capital of the Company as at 31st March, 2024 is Rs.
-92,17,21,400/- divided into 9,21,72,140 equity shares of Rs.
+As on March 31, 2026, the paid-up equity share capital of the Company is at Rs.
+92,17,21,400/- divided into 9,21,72,140 Equity Shares of Rs.
 10/- each.

-During the period under review, your Company has not issued any shares with differential rights, sweat equity shares and equity shares under employees stock option scheme expect the above allotments.
+During the period under review, your Company has not issued any shares with differential rights, sweat equity shares and equity shares under employee s stock option scheme expect the above allotments.
 Your Company has also not bought back its own shares during the period under review.

 DIVIDEND